raigon44/XAI-Latent-Variable-in-Computer-Vision/README.md

 #### AutoEncoder (AE)

 AutoEncoders uses an unsupervised approach for learning a lower-dimensional feature representation from unlabeled training data.
-The encoder block learns the mapping from the input data to a low-dimensional latent space z.
+The encoder block learns the mapping from the input data to a low-dimensional latent space **z**.
 And the decoder recreates the orginal image from the latent vector.
 Autoencoders are optimized on re-construction loss.

 Limitation:
 - Latent space is not continous.
 Because of this smooth interpolation is not possible and hence the capability to generate new images are limited.